Intra-Cellular Therapies Reports Second Quarter 2021 Financial Results and Provides Corporate Update

 |Total operating expenses||89,187,615||66,778,953||158,284,637||116,947,956|

 |Weighted average number of common shares:|

-(1) The condensed consolidated statements of operations for the quarters ended June 30, 2020 and 2019 have been derived from the financial statements but do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The condensed consolidated statements of operations for the three and six months ended June 30, 2021 and 2020 have been derived from the financial statements but do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.